Michael J. Baker, MD

-Dr. Garza received both his undergraduate (1996) and medical education (2000) at Vanderbilt University in Nashville, Tennessee.
-He chose to remain at Vanderbilt for an internship and residency in Internal Medicine.
-He received his board certification in 2003 (and again in 2013), and next completed a fellowship in Gastroenterology and Hepatology at the University of South Florida and H. Lee Moffitt Cancer Center in Tampa, Florida.
-He received his board certification in Gastroenterology and Hepatology in 2006 and again in 2016.
+Dr. Garza received both his undergraduate and medical education at Vanderbilt University in Nashville, Tennessee.
+He chose to remain at Vanderbilt for his Internal Medicine residency, and completed a fellowship in Gastroenterology and Hepatology at the University of South Florida and H. Lee Moffitt Cancer Center in Tampa, Florida.
+He is board certified in both Internal Medicine, and Gastroenterology and Hepatology.
 He has been with Associates in Gastroenterology since 2006.

 Dr. Garza has authored multiple peer-reviewed publications in the fields of inflammatory bowel disease, gastrointestinal malignancies, swallowing disorders, and esophageal disease.
 He is a member of the ACG, AGA, and ASGE.
 Clinical interests include gastrointestinal oncology, esophageal disease and IBD.

 Dr. Garza performs all endoscopic procedures, including colonoscopy, EGD, ERCP and EUS.
 He has performed over 1000 EUS procedures at Penrose Hospital to diagnose and stage gastrointestinal malignancy, as well to palliate pain from pancreatic cancer.

-Personal interests include skiing, hiking 14ers (his favorite is Capitol Peak), cooking, and coaching baseball.
-He and his wife Sarah have three children, and a yellow lab named Pearl who enjoys carbs and all things gluten.
+Personal interests include skiing, hiking 14ers (his favorite is Capitol Peak), cooking, and playing piano.
+He and his wife Sarah have three children, and two dogs including a yellow lab named Pearl who enjoys carbs and all things gluten.

 Bryan Kavanaugh, MD